Rieber: No need to freak out; playoffs are a lock

 Yes, the specialness the Yankees had in the first half of the season has taken a leave of absence.
 It’s probably not a coincidence that they suddenly look mortal without Aaron Judge, who broke his wrist July 26.

-It may not always be like that.
+It might not always be like that.
 If the Yankees win the wild-card game, as things stand now in the AL, they will pack their bags and head right back to Beantown for a five-game Division Series.
-The Yankees wouldn’t be the favorite— especially since Luis Severino would have pitched in the wild-card game in this crystal-ball scenario — but the Red Sox wouldn’t be a lock, either.
+The Yankees wouldn’t be the favorite— especially given that Luis Severino would have pitched in the wild-card game in this crystal-ball scenario — but the Red Sox wouldn’t be a lock, either.
 Funny things happen in the postseason.

 We’re not in October yet.
 So what do Boone and Brian Cashman do today?
 Hold a team meeting?
 Fire the assistant hitting coach?
 Try to trade Sonny Gray for Mike Trout?